-After staying the night at the pavilion in Quirindi, some of our group stayed behind to do some restorative painting at the sports field next door whilst the other half headed to the Quirindi Rural Heritage Village, where we were very lucky to get a tour and then began our service project, gardening and cleaning around the village.
-We even got to play with a fire truck and were treated to tea and cakes throughout the morning, before the whole team was treated to a delicious BBQ lunch and some wonderful homemade damper and golden syrup.
+Some of our group stayed at the pavilion to do some restorative painting at the sports field next door whilst the other half headed to the Quirindi Rural Heritage Village, where we did some gardening and cleaning around the village.

-In the beautiful little town of Wallabadah, we worked at the local primary school.
-Big Lifters painted amazing murals in the classrooms, sorted school uniforms and helped a local citizen maintain her regionally-recognised garden.
-In the evening, we caught up with the White Bus and went stargazing with a group of local astronomers.
+We worked at the local primary school where Lifters painted amazing murals in the classrooms, sorted school uniform and helped a local citizen maintain her regionally-recognised garden.

-Our arrival in Bingara was much-anticipated by the Big Lifters, with the townspeople putting on an enormous spread at the Roxy Theatre, a restored 1930's movie theatre.
-The Big Lift Olympics followed shortly after, with the leaders of the Blue Bus donning ridiculous outfits and suggesting crazy activities to keep the participants entertained.
-The next day, the team was planting trees at the Bingara Living Classroom, a world-leading experiment in agriculture science.
-It was not just a day of service, but a day of learning.
+Our arrival in Bingara was much-anticipated, with the townspeople putting on an enormous spread a the Roxy Theatre.
+The next day, the team planted trees at the Bingara Living Classroom, a world-leading experiment in agriculture science.

-Our final stop service town on the Big Lift was an enjoyable one, with the night spent in a scout hall and our community service comprising of work at a local church and performing Random Acts of Kindness around the town.
+We spent the night in a scout hall, with our community service comprising of helping at the local church and performing Random Acts of Kindness around the town.

-Here the team took the night to reflect on experiences and focus on how the spirit of helping and empowering others can be carried on once we return home.
+Here, the team took the night to reflect on their experiences and focus on how the spirit of helping and empowering others can be carried on once we return home.